spaghettix/DB_OC_TSC/README.md

-## Dissimilarity-Based One-Class Time Series Classification.
+## Dissimilarity-Based One-Class Time Series Classification

 This repository contains the code needed to replicate the results described in paper [Dissimilarity-based representations for one-class classification on time series](https://www.sciencedirect.com/science/article/abs/pii/S0031320319304236).